Preprocessing

 Press any key to continue.

-In the above program, N indicates the name of the macro, and 10 represents its value.
-The printf() method has two inputs.
-The first is a string with the placeholder %d, which the preprocessor replaces with the value of N (the second input).
+In the above program, N represents the name of the macro, and 10 is its value.
+The printf() function has two inputs.
+First is the string with %d which acts as the placeholder for value of N. Second, is N itself which is replaced by its value by the preprocessor before compilation.
 This is one of the reasons why the preprocessor is often referred to as the “editor.”
 The output of the preceding program is “The value of N is 10.”

 Getting the expanded source code